syncfusion-content/maui-docs/MAUI/Maps/getting-started1.md

 ![Maps getting started](images/getting-started/maps_getting_started.png)

 N> You can refer to our [MAUI Maps](https://www.syncfusion.com/flutter-widgets/flutter-maps) feature tour page for its groundbreaking feature representations.
-You can also explore our [MAUI Maps example](https://flutter.syncfusion.com/#/maps/shape-layer/range-color-mapping) that shows how to configure a Maps in Flutter.
+You can also explore our [MAUI Maps example](https://flutter.syncfusion.com/#/maps/shape-layer/range-color-mapping) that shows how to configure a Maps in MAUI.